eerimoq/monolinux/src/README.rst

 ToDo:

-- A Shell, by default on stdin and stdout.
+- A shell, by default on stdin and stdout.

 - Networking.